-If the sponsor is Then Community Spouse Rules are used to calculate resource eligibility (MA707).
+If the sponsor is Then The customer's community spouse Community Spouse Rules are used to calculate resource eligibility (MA707).
 Sponsor-deeming is not applied.
 Anyone else The sponsor-deeming is applied unless both of the following are met: Eligibility is being determined for ALTCS Acute Care; and □□The sponsor's resources are already being deemed using spouse-to-spouse deeming or parent-to-child deeming (MA703D).